tabatkins/kdlpy/README.md

 3. Fiddling with the `kdl.parsing.defaults` object,
 	which is used if nothing else provides a config.

-A `ParserConfig` object has the following properties:
+A `ParseConfig` object has the following properties:

 * `nativeUntaggedValues: bool = True`